SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 satisfies the *requirements*,
 the instance gains the behavior specified in the declaration.

+Extension declarations can contain initializer declarations.
+That said, if the type you're extending is defined in another module, an initializer declaration must delegate to an initializer already defined in that module to ensure members of that type are properly initialized.

+Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.

 Extension declarations can add protocol conformance to an existing class, structure, or enumeration type by specifying *adopted protocols*: